GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Alicursine.md

 **Swim speed**: You may swim up to 2.5 yards per move, presuming the water isn’t too rough.

-**Unarmed Attacks**: Your unarmed attacks may inflict a critcal hit as though they were slashing attacks.
+**Unarmed Attacks**: Your unarmed attacks may inflict a critcal hit as though they were cutting attacks.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |